tildetown/tildemush-docs/tildemush-handbook.md

 # tildemush handbook

-This handbook will serve as a reference for [tilde.town](https://tilde.town)'s tildemush virtual community.
-It is intended for new and experienced users.
+This handbook will serve as a reference for [tilde.town](https://tilde.town)'s tildemush virtual community, lead by [vilmibm](https://tilde.town/~vilmibm/).
+It is intended for new and experienced users who have an account on [tilde.town](https://tilde.town).
 This handbook will provide an introduction to tildemush, understanding the interface, using tildemush, and the WITCH scripting language.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**